ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 them to cross-communicate with each other and with the local C-Chain (through Teleporter and the underlying Warp technology.)

-For more information on Cross Chain messaging through Teleporter and Warp, check:
+For more information on cross chain messaging through Teleporter and Warp, check:

 - [Cross Chain References](/build/cross-chain)